Denny-Lin/prompt-to-skill/README.md

 - Create a shared ecosystem where skills can be reused across AI systems

 Ultimately, this project aims to make AI capabilities **portable, testable, and interoperable**.

 ---

+## Positioning

+This project can be understood as:

+- A **Skill Compiler** for AI systems
+- A **Compatibility Layer** across models
+- A **Standardization Engine** for prompt-derived capabilities

+Similar to how a virtual machine abstracts hardware differences,
+this system abstracts differences between AI models.

+---